NKTgLaw/NKTgLaw/README.md

 - **Dual-license model:** GPL-3.0 (open source) / Commercial license (enterprise-grade).

-- Its verification adheres to open-source reproducibility standards, with transparent, cross-platform implementations, implemented in 150 different codebases and the 14 most widely spoken languages worldwide, and is empirically validated against NASA’s public datasets, producing fully consistent results.
+- The verification of NKTg Law adheres to open-source reproducibility standards, featuring transparent, multilingual, and cross-platform implementations—accessible anytime, anywhere.
+It is**empirically validated using NASA’s public datasets**, producing fully consistent results.
+Implemented in **150 programming languages**, across **8 Git platforms** and **Dual-mode Server**, it has been translated into **the world’s most widely spoken languages**, including English, Vietnamese, Chinese, Spanish, French, Japanese, Russian, Greek, German, Portuguese, Hindi, and Arabic, among others.

 👉 This distributed presence establishes **NKTgVerse API** as an **independent, verifiable, and community-accessible Universal Dynamics Ecosystem**, aligned with the principles of **open science, cross-domain collaboration, and global reproducibility**